BastianSteuwer/BastianSteuwer.github.io/_pages/about.md

 <div class="page__toggle_title">Aggregation, Balancing, and Respect for the Claims of Individuals <a onclick="myFunction(4)" style="cursor: pointer;">(abstract)</a></div>
 <div id="abstract-4" style="display: none; margin: 1em;">
-  <p>Limited aggregation is the view that when deciding whom to save we sometimes are allowed to aggregate claims to be saved and sometimes we are not.
+  <p>Limited aggregation is the view that when deciding whom to save we sometimes are allowed to pay attention to the relative numbers involved and sometimes we are not.
+Limited aggregation is motivated by a powerful idea: our decision whom to save should respect each person’s separate claim to our help; in particular it should respect those in need whose claims are the greatest.
 Recent work has provided strong challenges to such a view and shown that current proposal of limited aggregation have serious flaws.
-I argue for a new version of limited aggregation: Hybrid balancing.
-Hybrid balancing not only avoids these challenges, it also captures well the initial motivation for limited aggregation.</p>
+I argue for a new version of limited aggregation: Hybrid Balance Relevant Claims which is well-grounded in the reasons we have to be skeptical of aggregation and avoids these challenges.</p>
 </div>

 <div class="page__toggle_title">Constraints, You, and Your Victims <a onclick="myFunction(3)" style="cursor: pointer;">(abstract)</a></div>
 <div id="abstract-3" style="display: none; margin: 1em;">